-As we age, it is normal that the ocular media become cloudier.
+As we age, it is a natural development that the ocular media become more cloudy.
 As a result, our eyes require more light and our vision deteriorates – slowly at first but then increasingly faster.
 This can be attributed to the ageing of eye tissue, but also to degenerative eye diseases such as age-related macular degeneration.
 As a result, a sixty-year old man may require 15 times more light for the same visual task (e.g. reading) than a ten-year old boy in order to experience the same level of comfort and effectiveness.

 Studies have revealed that two thirds of the residents of a nursing home are no longer able to read normal newspaper print.
 By installing better illumination, the situation changes dramatically: two-thirds of the seniors can read normal newspaper print again under ideal conditions.

 This means that: